Requirements

 DirectX 11 compatible GPU

-BETA - Starting with version 1.11.25, OmniScope on Windows uses DirectX 11 as the default rendering backend, replacing the previous OpenGL + OpenCL backend.
+Starting with version 1.11.25, OmniScope on Windows uses DirectX 11 as the rendering backend, replacing the previous OpenGL + OpenCL backend.
 This provides improved performance and better compatibility with modern Windows systems.
-The legacy OpenGL backend remains available in settings if needed.

 Nobe OmniScope will also work on integrated Intel GPU chips but the performance might not be optimal.